Alligator

-An alligator, or just gator, is a large reptile in the Crocodilia order in the genus Alligator of the family Alligatoridae.
+An alligator, or colloquially gator, is a large reptile in the genus Alligator of the family Alligatoridae in the order Crocodilia.
 The two extant species are the American alligator (A. mississippiensis) and the Chinese alligator (A. sinensis).
 Additionally, several extinct species of alligator are known from fossil remains.
-Alligators first appeared during the Oligocene epoch about 37 million years ago.
+Alligators first appeared during the late Eocene epoch about 37 million years ago.